Transfer Admission Information: Frequently Asked Questions

 Q: Can I transfer directly from a Florida private institution or an out-of-state college or University?

 A: Possibly.
-However, you must complete the three preprofessional courses through a Florida community college of Florida state college to qualify for admission.
+However, you must complete EDF1005 Introduction to the Teaching Profession through a Florida community college or Florida state college to qualify for admission.
 These may be available via distance education through www.flvc.org.
 You must also arrange to take the FTCE-General Knowledge Test.
 See www.fl.nesinc.com for a list of test sites in and out of Florida and to register for the exam.

 Q: Do I have to take the SAT or ACT for admission if I have an AA?